Chern Characteristics and Todd-Hirzebruch Identities for Transpolar Pairs of Toric Spaces: Intersection Numbers

-where each fractional entry (for $m\<>1$) stems from $d(\n_{153})\<=d(\n_{235})\<={-}m$, i.e., by $d(\n_{35})\<={-}m$.
-Each row of entries in~\eqref{e:3EmDijk} is normalized by the right-most sum in~\eqref{e:ells1}, reading the $d(\n_{ij}^\wtd)$ directly from the left-most (plain but non-convex) polytope in Figure~\ref{f:3EmSNP}; its only $m$-dependence stems from the downward growing ``icicle,'' at $\n_{125}^\wtd$.
-This listing conforms to the total symmetry of the intersection numbers.
+Each fractional entry (for $m\<>1$) stems from $d(\n_{153})\<=d(\n_{235})\<={-}m$, i.e., by $d(\n_{35})\<={-}m$.
+Each row in~\eqref{e:3EmDijk} is normalized by the right-most sum in~\eqref{e:ells1}, reading $d(\n_{ij}^\wtd)$ directly from the left-most (plain but non-convex) polytope in Figure~\ref{f:3EmSNP}; its only $m$-dependence stems from the downward growing ``icicle,'' at $\n_{125}^\wtd$.